Khojivank Pantheon of Tbilisi: Destruction of the cemetery

 By the 1920s burials in Khojivank had almost ceased.

 In 1934, on Lavrentiy Beria's order, the church and cemetery started to be destroyed.
 The St. Astvatsatin church with surrounding church buildings were destroyed, all the chapels and crypts were crushed together with most of graves, whose gravestones and khachkars of rare marble and other stones were reused as building materials in other structures.
 The Marxism-Leninism Institute building used a great deal of marble from the destruction of Khojivank, as did the Baratashvili ascent, the walkway in front of the Pioneer's Palace, the Institute of the Party halls (the current Georgian parliament) and Lavrentiy Beria's house at 11 Machabeli.
 The wall bordering School #68 and a water tower built in 1961 was also built of those gravestones.
 Some stones were used in a stairway in a park on Madaten island, and many other buildings.
 Special brigades of the People's Commissariat for State Security were seeking for precious items around the cemetery.
 This continued until 1938, by which time most of the cemetery had been destroyed, and a little part of the graves were saved and generally were moved to Petropavlovskoe cemetery.
 The gravestones of Hovhannes Tumanyan and Raffi were saved.
 The area was rebuilt as a park with the preliminary name "26 Commissars Park of Culture and Leisure", but its final name was "Friendship Park", where the walls were built mainly of Armenian gravestones.

 On 17 March 1962 the Armenian Pantheon was opened containing about 30 saved gravestones – most of which did not have any human remains beneath them.

 In 1994 construction of Holy Trinity Cathedral started inside the park area.
 At first it was announced to occupy area beside Khojivank, but the size of the new church was huge and it covered a significant part of Khojivank, including the site of the St. Astvatsatsin Armenian Church.
 During foundation work for the church, bulldozers and excavators dug up the remains of thousands of those who had been interred in the cemetery, and around the future church mounds of skulls and bones were formed.
 These human remains, mixed with broken tombstones and other debris, were later taken away in trucks to an unknown destination.
 Most of the remaining graves were removed, most gravestones were removed.
 Grigoriy Dolukhanov's gravestone was thrown in front of the Armenian theater and left for several years.
 As a response to Armenian protests the construction temporarily stopped.
 In June 1997 construction started again.

 On 25 December 2002 the first church service was held.
 On November 23, 2004 the Holy Trinity Cathedral of Tbilisi was officially opened.

+In May 2023, rebuilding work at Tbilisi's Mtatsminda district school number 44 revealed that its entrance stairway had been constructed using Armenian gravestones, stones probably taken from the Khojivank cemetery.